aqilredza/Kshopper/energetic-rabbit-buzz-main/README.md

 - Users can chat from their Account page or the request detail page
 - Real-time messaging with message history
 - Secure communication with proper access controls

+## Admin About Page Management
+Admins can now customize their profile information and description on the About Us page:
+1. Log in as admin (mredza31@gmail.com)
+2. Go to the Admin Dashboard
+3. Click on "About Page" card
+4. Edit profile information, upload an image, and modify the description
+5. Preview changes and save

+See `ABOUT_PAGE_SETUP.md` for detailed setup instructions.

 ## Troubleshooting
 If you encounter the "Chat functionality is not set up yet" error: